 You get to go onto the train and look into the various carriages that are set to represent each film.
 The details are fantastic but I wish there was more light on board so you could really see everything there was to see.

-As well as the Hogwarts Express the platform also features a gift shop which sells some of the sweets and other Hogwarts Express memorabilia.
-There is also lots of luggage trolleys dotted around and it was interesting to try to work out who they belonged too.
+As well as the Hogwarts Express the platform also features a gift shop that sells some of the sweets and other Hogwarts Express memorabilia.
+There are also lots of luggage trolleys dotted around and it was interesting to try to work out who they belonged to.

 You have the chance to get a photo with one of three luggage trolleys disappearing into the wall and board a special interactive carriage where you can look out of the windows of the Hogwarts Express and see various views but I don’t want to give too much about that away as it is really something you have to experience for yourself.